CodePushGo/website/src/content/blog/en/capacitor-apps-and-data-sharing-policies.md

 Keep an eye on updates from Apple's and Google's developer portals to stay informed about policy changes.
 Strengthen security by implementing end-to-end encryption to safeguard user data and align with current standards.

-Consider using tools like Capgo, which has managed updates for over 750 production apps [\[1\]](https://capgo.app/).
+Consider using tools like CodePushGo, which has managed updates for over 750 production apps [\[1\]](https://capgo.app/).
 This can help ensure your app stays up-to-date and avoids policy violations.